Troubleshooting¶

 # Restart to pick up current keys

-kubectl rollout restart deployment/mcp-sentinel-api -n mcp-sentinel
+kubectl rollout restart deployment/mcp-platform-api deployment/mcp-runtime-api deployment/mcp-analytics-api -n mcp-sentinel

-kubectl rollout status deployment/mcp-sentinel-api -n mcp-sentinel --timeout=120s
+kubectl rollout status deployment/mcp-platform-api -n mcp-sentinel --timeout=120s

 Platform and cluster health¶